sharetribe/flex-docs/src/docs/tutorial/change-default-locations/index.md

 ```

 There are two strings (_id_ and _address_) that are pretty easy to
-change, but it also contains _bounds_ object.
-Bounds contains two LatLng
+change, but it also contains a _bounds_ object.
+This bounds object
-coordinates (NE, and SW) which create a bounding box for the area that
+contains two LatLng coordinates (NE, and SW) which create a bounding box
-will be shown on the _SearchMap_ component.
+for the area that will be shown on the _SearchMap_ component.

 ![Find bounds for Auckland](find-bounds-for-auckland.png)